 Enjoy an unforgettable sailing charter in the Bay of Islands.
 A sailing and boating paradise, the region offers calm waters, sheltered ports and breathtaking vistas.
-While you’re in the region, take advantage of New Zealand’s world-class fishing, diving and snorkeling and cruise between the 150 undeveloped islands that dot the surrounding seas.
+While you’re in the region, take advantage of New Zealand’s world-class fishing, diving and snorkelling and cruise between the 150 undeveloped islands that dot the surrounding seas.
 If you’re looking to enjoy the best of what New Zealand has to offer, sail the Bay of Islands on board a charter yacht.

 Whatever type of boating you prefer, the Bay of Islands guarantees you a sailing holiday to remember.

 Whether you are an experienced mariner or it’s your first time tackling the high seas, the Bay of Islands has you covered.
 Many schools in the region offer lessons to first time sailors with intensive courses and professional instructors.
 Choose from anywhere between one-day courses close to shore and six-day adventure courses that take you out through some of the 150 islands of the region.

 Whether you’re new to sailing, or you want to develop some more advanced sailing skills, there is a sailing course to suit you.
 You’ll learn to sail with a small group out on the water.
 Once you’ve mastered the basics, you’ll leave your instructor behind and sail the Bay of Islands by yourself.
 Visit Great Escape to find out more about sailing lessons in the Bay of Islands.

 For those experienced sailors looking to get out on the water, a yacht charter is the perfect way to see all that this region has to offer.
 You will be free to make your own itinerary and sail as much or as little as you like.
 Find secluded beaches, take island walks, go fishing and even swim with dolphins.